The Big Problem - The 6 Thinking Hats

 Applicant'S Perspective

-The Black Hat - Cautions May 2019 - Present
+The Black Hat - Cautions

 Reflects applicants growing unsettled after applying to many positions without hearing back and beginning to doubt their abilities and qualifications◦ Losing hope, getting frustrated with constant false hope◦ Comparing oneself to various other candidates or peers with more qualifications etc. in a negative fashion◦ Applicants with lower self-esteem may take up harsh self-criticism and the constant rejection therefore lowering confidence◦ Self rejection in the form of stopping oneself from opportunities before even applying due to constant rejection◦ Most candidates don't receive feedback to their application or interview, making it difficult to properly understand what they may be missing / experience needed that they do not carry, causing the applicant to be stuck in a loop without growth to break the cycle of applications and rejections

-Frequently Asked Questions about The Big Problem - The 6 Thinking Hats
+Frequently asked questions about The Big Problem - The 6 Thinking Hats

 What company does The Big Problem - The 6 Thinking Hats work for?

-The Big Problem - The 6 Thinking Hats works for The Blue Hat - Process
+The Big Problem - The 6 Thinking Hats works for The Blue Hat - Process.

-What is The Big Problem - The 6 Thinking Hats's role at the current company?
+What is The Big Problem - The 6 Thinking Hats's role at The Blue Hat - Process?